Unity-Technologies/EntityComponentSystemSamples/NetcodeSamples/Assets/Samples/HelloNetcode/2_Intermediate/08_SecureConnection/SecureConnection.md

 ### Passing secure parameters

-The generated certificates are passed to the network driver in _HelloNetcode_SecureDriverConstructor.cs_.
+The generated certificates are passed to the network driver in _SecureDriverConstructor.cs_.
 This is using a helper function to set up default values on the network settings.
 You can change this to manually construct the network driver instance, or pass in your own network settings using the appropriate override.